 1. Make paper cutouts of your kids’ feet

 Taking kids shoe shopping can be a nightmare for a mum.
-And I have nine!
-So I just use paper cutouts of their feet.
-This allows me to buy shoes when they are not with me, saving time and money.
-I often buy shoes that are on sale this way.
+Instead, just use paper cutouts of their feet.
+This allows you to buy shoes when they’re are not with you, saving time and money.
+If you’re lucky, you can even buy shoes that are on sale this way.

 2. Eating fruit can be fun

 Having trouble getting your kids to eat fruit?
 Googly eyes make everything fun!
-When I’m packing the kids’ lunches, I often stick googly eyes on their pieces of fruit.
-They get a real kick out of it when they open their lunchboxes.
+When packing the kids’ lunches, stick googly eyes on their pieces of fruit.
+They’ll get a real kick out of it when they open their lunchboxes.

 3. You’ve got mail . . .

 Kids will do anything to put off doing their homework.
 “But Mum, I can’t find my pencil . . .”
-So I have a designated homework station for the younger kids.
-They have their own table with plenty of pencils, textas, crayons and other supplies for homework and assignments.
+So have a designated homework station for the younger kids.
+If possible, give them their own table (or space) with plenty of pencils, textas, crayons and other supplies for homework and assignments.

 5. Teenager timetable